 Republic Bancorp, Inc. KY (NASDAQ:RBCAA) Downgraded by Zacks Investment Research

-Republic Bancorp, Inc. KY (NASDAQ:RBCAA) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday, March 22nd.
+Zacks Investment Research lowered shares of Republic Bancorp, Inc. KY (NASDAQ:RBCAA) from a buy rating to a hold rating in a research note published on Tuesday, April 3rd.

 According to Zacks, “Republic Bancorp, Inc. is a financial holding company. “

+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 20th.
+Stockholders of record on Friday, March 16th will be issued a dividend of $0.242 per share.
+This is a boost from Republic Bancorp, Inc. KY’s previous quarterly dividend of $0.22.
+The ex-dividend date of this dividend is Thursday, March 15th.
+This represents a $0.97 annualized dividend and a dividend yield of 2.57%.
+Republic Bancorp, Inc. KY’s dividend payout ratio (DPR) is 38.80%.

-Hedge funds have recently made changes to their positions in the stock.
-Bailard Inc. acquired a new position in Republic Bancorp, Inc. KY in the 4th quarter valued at about $376,000.
-Bessemer Group Inc. raised its stake in Republic Bancorp, Inc. KY by 40.4% in the 4th quarter.
-Bessemer Group Inc. now owns 13,900 shares of the bank’s stock valued at $528,000 after purchasing an additional 4,000 shares during the last quarter.
-Martingale Asset Management L P raised its stake in Republic Bancorp, Inc. KY by 50.3% in the 4th quarter.
-Martingale Asset Management L P now owns 56,519 shares of the bank’s stock valued at $2,149,000 after purchasing an additional 18,910 shares during the last quarter.
-State Street Corp raised its stake in Republic Bancorp, Inc. KY by 6.9% in the 2nd quarter.
-State Street Corp now owns 184,000 shares of the bank’s stock valued at $6,570,000 after purchasing an additional 11,848 shares during the last quarter.
-Finally, Nationwide Fund Advisors increased its stake in shares of Republic Bancorp, Inc. KY by 65.4% during the 3rd quarter.
-Nationwide Fund Advisors now owns 26,303 shares of the bank’s stock valued at $1,023,000 after acquiring an additional 10,400 shares during the last quarter.
-26.52% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently bought and sold shares of the company.
+SeaCrest Wealth Management LLC acquired a new position in Republic Bancorp, Inc. KY in the fourth quarter valued at $121,000.
+MetLife Investment Advisors LLC purchased a new position in Republic Bancorp, Inc. KY in the fourth quarter valued at about $206,000.
+Stone Ridge Asset Management LLC purchased a new position in Republic Bancorp, Inc. KY in the fourth quarter valued at about $225,000.
+The Manufacturers Life Insurance Company raised its position in Republic Bancorp, Inc. KY by 6.0% in the second quarter.
+The Manufacturers Life Insurance Company now owns 7,936 shares of the bank’s stock valued at $283,000 after purchasing an additional 449 shares during the period.
+Finally, Chicago Equity Partners LLC purchased a new position in Republic Bancorp, Inc. KY in the fourth quarter valued at about $322,000.
+Institutional investors and hedge funds own 26.52% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: This news story was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are accessing this news story on another site, it was stolen and republished in violation of United States and international copyright law.
-The original version of this news story can be read at https://macondaily.com/2018/04/10/zacks-investment-research-downgrades-republic-bancorp-inc-ky-rbcaa-to-hold-updated-updated.html.
+COPYRIGHT VIOLATION WARNING: This news story was originally reported by Macon Daily and is owned by of Macon Daily.
+If you are viewing this news story on another site, it was illegally copied and republished in violation of international trademark and copyright laws.
+The correct version of this news story can be read at https://macondaily.com/2018/04/10/republic-bancorp-inc-ky-rbcaa-downgraded-by-zacks-investment-research-to-hold-updated.html.

 Republic Bancorp, Inc. KY Company Profile